 Baijiu is China’s national drink, with sales of some 10 billion bottles annually, but has only recently starting gaining outside attention.
 Global drinks firms have invested in baijiu brands, distilleries are starting up overseas, including in New Zealand and The United States, and baijiu bars have opened in Beijing, Liverpool and New York.
 There is now an annual Baijiu Cocktail Week in London, an English-language baijiu guide, and a growing number of bartenders worldwide are experimenting with this spirit.

 World Baijiu Day aims to give further exposure to this spirit, which is typically drunk lukewarm as shots to the toast “ganbei” (“dry glass”), a tough introduction for most people.
-Given this, the informal theme is “beyond ganbei” and participating venues in over 20 cities embraced it last year by offering everything from cocktails, infusions and liqueuers to baijiu-inspired pizzas, beer and ice cream to flights and food pairings.
+Given this, the informal theme is “beyond ganbei” and participating venues in over 20 cities have embraced it by offering everything from cocktails, infusions and liqueuers to baijiu-inspired pizzas, beer and ice cream to flights and food pairings.

 This site—worldbaijiuday.com—will provides details and updates on these events, interviews with trade people and consumers, and news on baijiu bars, cocktails and producers.
 You can also follow the WBD accounts on Facebook and Twitter.
 For more information or to get involved, contact spirit (at) worldbaijiuday.com.